LSD: Interview With a 1960s Acid Guide—Part 3

 BK: You were on acid and you knew that?

 AG: Yeah, somehow I knew I knew that much.
 I was experienced, as Hendrix would say.
-And then, there was this force calling to me silently to enter the dome.
+And then, there was this force calling silently to me to enter the dome.
 I dwelt on it, and suddenly I was compelled to turn my back and walk away and not look back.
 I knew that was the so-called Door of Perception.
 And I knew that if I stepped in I’d never come out.
 So, go figure that projection, Dr. Shrink.

 Jimi Hendrix: Are You Experienced

-LSD for Psychotherapy
+LSD and Psychotherapy